mordori/Philosophers/README.md

 |  `./philo 3 610 200 100`     | Nobody dies, inifinite        |
 |  `./philo 199 185 60 60 5`   | Nobody dies, finite           |
 |  `./philo 200 130 60 60 10`  | Nobody dies, finite           |

+The program internally calculates time in microseconds for accuracy.

+The timestamps of the printed states are in milliseconds.

 > [!TIP]
 > ## 🚀 How to use